jmbehlmann/bike-rack-chicago-frontend/README.md

 ```
    npm start
 ```
-5. Open your browser and navigate to http://localhost:3000 to view the application.
+5. Open your browser and navigate to http://localhost:5173/bike-rack-chicago-frontend to view the application.

+## View the Application

+You can view the live application [here](https://jmbehlmann.github.io/bike-rack-chicago-frontend/).

 ## Technologies Used